No-go theorem for the classical Maxwell-Lorentz electrodynamics in odd-dimensional worlds: The Maxwell--Lorentz Theory in Odd-Dimensional Spacetimes

+Of course, nontrivial solutions to equation (\ref{wave-equation-D}) with $j^\mu=0$ are still available.
+Therefore, applying the principle of least action to (\ref{S-em}) and using the retarded boundary condition gives the picture involving only free fields.
+This completes the proof of the theorem which reads: The retarded interaction of the classical Maxwell field with point charges shows up as vanishing in odd-dimensional spacetimes.

-This result is insensitive to the form of the regularization prescription.
-[By contrast, in the even-dimensional case, no regularization renders the corresponding integral uniformly convergent; in fact, any regularization is superfluous here, the integrals are well-defined.]
+Note that this result is insensitive to the form of the regularization prescription in the sense that all reasonable extensions of the definition of the ill-defined expression (\ref{sol3}) as a distribution lead inevitably to $A^\mu=\partial^\mu\chi$.
+By contrast, in the even-dimensional case, no regularization will render the corresponding integral uniformly convergent; in fact, any regularization is superfluous here, which is exemplified most clearly by (\ref{sol-4D}).